 In addition, while there are numerous manifestations of social phobia there are two basic types of people who suffer.
 These are people with “initiative” and those without “initiative.”
 Initiative does not mean ability.
 It means the motivation to start up or motivation to get help.
 When an individual of any age does not have initiative, treatment begins with parents, given the avoidance-dependence dynamic.

 It is also important to consider the over-use and over-dependence on technology as an avoidance enabler.
 I have worked with countless individuals of all ages who are socially phobic whose lives are based around video games, social media, and other internet pursuits.
 Obviously there is a positive and important side to technology.
 The dark side manifests when the technology is the most important endeavor at the expense of social skills and relationship development.
-Technology over-dependence can be considered an addiction.
+Technology over-dependence can be considered a compulsion.

 In my 38 years plus clinical experience treating literally thousands of individuals of all ages with social phobia I have seen everything from a total cure to the problem being permanent and everything in between.